KasiChennupati/Covid19-Data-Analysis-and-Visualisation/README.md

 Since the files follow same naming format and type <br>
 The data can be loaded in to a data frame through a loop

+__or__
+we can directly load the data from the github repository as they update the data.

 ---
 <a id="Data-Processing-Cleaning"></a>